No Man’s Sky Tips and Tricks: Make the most of the No Man’s Sky Next update with these handy hints

 Nothing’s worse than having to wait for your multitool to cool down when you’re mining a big, juicy rock of rare elements.
 That’s why this trick to avoid overheating is essential for those looking to gather resources at speed.

-Use your mining laser as usual and once the bar begins to flash red due to overheating, stop for half a second or so and then carry on, the bar should drop right back to zero and you can keep going.
-You can thank me later.
+Use your mining laser as usual and once the bar begins to flash red due to overheating, stop for half a second or so and then carry on.
+The bar should drop right back to zero and you can keep going.

 11. Learn to fly like an ace